-Support Groups will resume the week of January 4th.
-During this time our support line will still be open on a reduced schedule: 888.889.6002
+Support Groups will be on hold from December 24 and re-starting the week of January 4th.
+During this time our intake line will still be open

 With support groups not being able to meet in person at this time, we have consolidated in-person groups to the following virtual meetings:

 Themed support groups will continue to meet once monthly, online.
 These groups support the needs of:

 You can attend as many meetings as you find helpful.
 Like all our support programs during the pandemic, there are no fees.